Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 = CTL Model Checking

-CTL (Computation Tree Logic) is a temporal logic for specifying properties about how systems evolve over time.
+CTL (Computation Tree Logic) provides a formal language for specifying properties about how systems evolve over time.
-It allows us to express complex requirements about system behavior in a precise mathematical way.
+Building on the fixpoint foundations established in the previous section, CTL model checking reduces temporal reasoning to iterative set computations.
-Every CTL operator can be understood as a fixpoint computation!
+Every CTL operator corresponds directly to a fixpoint computation, making the logic both mathematically precise and computationally tractable.

 == The Computation Tree